Women in STEM – Smashing stereotypes and upping participation in schools

 Other studies have found it is a lack of confidence – not ability – that discourages women from STEM subjects.

-The result?
-Women make up less than 15% of the UK STEM workforce.
-The shortage of girls in STEM is not, in my experience, due to a lack of interest.
+The shortage of women in STEM is not, in my experience, due to a lack of interest.
 I believe it’s down to a scarcity of encouragement and access.

 When I was growing up in the 1980s, my understanding of gender identity came down to this: He-Man for boys, She-Ra for girls.
 Not much has changed.
 Toy cars are drones, Barbie is an astronaut and skateboards hover, but the same separation remains.